kormixensnik34/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine the most important tasks to complete, as these should take priority.
 Then, break down each task into smaller, manageable steps, which will make it easier to stay on track.

 Use task management tools, such as Trello or Asana, to keep track of your tasks and progress.
 These tools can help organize your thoughts and make your workflow more streamlined.
 Additionally, set reminders and deadlines for each step, so you stay focused and on schedule.
 Finally, don't be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience, helping you grow as a programmer.

+# 2023-11-26
+- "Today's programming wisdom is to focus on writing clean, maintainable code that is easily understandable by others.
+This means using clear and descriptive variable names, commenting your code thoroughly, and organizing your code into logical modules or functions.
+Remember, programming is not just about solving problems, but also about creating solutions that can be easily modified and extended in the future."